 Please note that everyone may experience anxiety and depression in different ways and may go through different situations that trigger anxiety and depression.
 The reality of anxiety and depression is that it can affect your daily activities, your relationships, your job, and so many aspects of your life.
 However, if you know and understand your symptoms, your triggers, and have coping mechanisms that help your symptoms, then you are one step closer to improving your quality of life.
 Keep pushing!
 You got this and so many people are here to help.

 Lastly, Remember, you are NOT alone, ever.
-Please reach out to a friend, family member, counselor, teacher, or anybody you trust and let them know how your feeling.
-I promise that it is better to talk to someone, than to keep it all in.
+Please reach out to a friend, family member, counselor, teacher, or anybody you trust and let them know how you’re feeling.
+I promise that it is better to talk to someone than to keep it all in.